TaitoUnited/full-stack-template/README.md

 * staging: Merge changes to staging branch.
 NOTE: Staging environment is not mandatory.
 * prod: Merge changes to master branch.
 Version number and release notes are generated automatically by the CI/CD tool.

-> NOTE: The CI/CD process might not have rights to deploy to critical environments.
-In such case the deployment must be run manually with `taito [-a] manual deploy: VERSION` after the automatic part has succeeded.
-TODO: implement
+> NOTE: The CI/CD process might not have access rights for critical environments.
+In such case the deployment must be run manually with the `taito [-a] manual deploy: VERSION` command after the CI/CD process has ended successfully.

-> TIP: Use `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.
+> TIP: Run `taito git env list` to list environment branches and `taito git env merge:ENV SOURCE_BRANCH` to merge an environment branch to another.

 Advanced features:

 * **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito manual build deploy:ENV NAME` command e.g. `taito manual build deploy:dev client`.
 * **Copy production data to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy:staging prod`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
-* **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env delete:feature`) and create new environment for your feature branch (`taito env create:feature BRANCH`).
+* **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env delete:feature`) and create a new environment for your feature branch (`taito env create:feature BRANCH`).
 Currently only one feature environment can exist at a time and therefore the old one needs to be deleted before the new one is created.
 * **Alternative environments** TODO implement: You can create an alternative environment for an environment by running `taito env alt create:ENV`.
 An alternative environment uses the same database as the main environment, but containers are built from an alternative branch.
 You can use alternative environments e.g. for canary releases or A/B testing by redirecting some of the users to the alternative environment.
 * **Revert app**: Revert application and database to the previous revision by running `taito manual revert:ENV` (application and database steps are confirmed separately).
 If you need to revert to a specific revision, check current revision by running `taito manual revision:ENV` first and then revert to a specific revision by running `taito manual revert:ENV REVISION`.
 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.